ysagon/clusterwebapp/faq.md

 1. Be sure that your job will consume all 16 cores of each node.
     If it's not the case, you can run simulteanously several jobs on the same node.
-For instance, if your computation uses only 2 threads, you can run 8 of these on a node. [link]
+For instance, if your computation uses only 2 threads, you can run 8 of these on a node. [http://baobabmaster.unige.ch/enduser/src/enduser/enduser.html#monothread-jobs]

 2. Shorter jobs are often scheduled earlier.
 Try to set the walltime limit as close as possible to the real execution time of your